flpmat/ltsp-cluster-openvz/README.md

     </rules>
 </lbsconfig>
 ```
-The configuration above says we have 1 application server of name appserv01 running in VZ 192.168.0.5.
+The configuration above says we have 1 application server of name appserv01 running in VZ of IP 192.168.0.5.

 Restart the loadbalancer:
 ```
 /etc/init.d/ltsp-cluster-lbserver restart
 ```
-The VZ is ready, you can exit and continue with the next one
+The VZ is ready, you can exit and continue with the next one.

-## Create ltsp-appserv01 (First Application Server)
+# Create ltsp-appserv01 (First Application Server)
 Create the VZ:
 ```
 sudo vzctl create 104 --ostemplate ubuntu-14.04-amd64-server --hostname ltsp-appserv01 -config basic